ReSearchITEng/kubeadm-playbook/README.md

 - support proxy

 ### PROS:
-- quick (3-7 min) full cluster (re)installation
+- quick (3-7 min) full cluster installation
 - all in one shop for a cluster which you can start working right away, without mastering the details
 - applies fixes for quite few issues currently k8s installers have
 - deploys plugins to all creation of dynamical persistent volumes via: vsphere, rook or self deployed NFS

 ### CONS:
-- no HA: for now, kubeadm cannot install clusters with master/etcd HA (yet; but planned).
+- no HA: for now (kubeadm cannot install clusters with master/etcd HA yet - but planned).
 - during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
-Should anyone be interested, I can give suggestions how.
+Should anyone be interested, I can give suggestions how (also see gluster project for hints).

 ## Prerequisites:
 - ansible min.
 2.1